JonathanWoollett-Light/spiky/README.md

 - Check types with `poetry run pyright --warnings`
 - Lint with `poetry run pylint .`
 - Test with `poetry run pytest`
-- We can remove all the `#type: ignore`s when `cupy` sorts itself out and adds a type stub.

 ### Development Prerequisites